AlibabaCloudDocs/ecs/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md

 The following tables list instance families that support instance type changes.
 The instance types of subscription and pay-as-you-go instances can be changed across or within these instance families.
 For more information about how to change instance types, see [Overview of instance upgrade and downgrade](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).

-**Note:** The available instance types and instance families can be affected by limits such as zones.
+**Note:** The compatible instance types and instance families can be affected by limits such as zones.
 The information actually displayed in the console prevails.
 You can also go to the [ECS Instance Types Available for Each Region](https://ecs-buy.aliyun.com/instanceTypes) page to query available instance types.

 |Original instance family|Compatible instance family|
 |------------------------|--------------------------|